Vulimwa/EWOS/README.md

-# EWOS

-Early Warning Operating System.
+# EWOS-Early Warning Operating System.
 Shopify unified commerce.
 ClickUp unified work.
 M-Pesa unified digital services.
 EWOS unifies early warning systems.
 One platform.
 Many warning systems.
 Connected intelligence.

 EWOS is an open, modular platform for multi-hazard environmental intelligence.
 It turns fragmented warning systems into installable HazardApps that can be connected, managed, and operated from a single workspace.